 Most spark plugs are copper core spark plugs — meaning they have a copper core.
-A normal or regular spark plug has a copper center electrode with a nickel alloy coating.
+A regular spark plug has a copper center electrode with a nickel alloy coating.

 On the other hand, an iridium plug has an iridium tip on the center electrode.
 Double iridium spark plugs also have a coating on the ground electrode.

-Also, while a regular copper plug can last 20,000 to 30,000 miles, an iridium spark plug can offer 100,000 miles or more before you need a replacement.
+Also, while a conventional spark plug or a copper plug can last 20,000 to 30,000 miles, an iridium spark plug can offer 100,000 miles or more before you need a replacement.

 2. What Are Other Materials Used In Spark Plugs?

-Spark plugs generally have a copper core center electrode with different metal coatings to protect against wear.
+A normal plug generally has a copper core center electrode with different metal coatings to protect against wear.

-Copper spark plugs (with nickel alloy electrodes) are often installed as original equipment in engines with higher compression ratios.
-However, they have a low melting point and wear out faster.
+Copper spark plugs (with nickel alloy electrodes) are often installed as original equipment in modern engines with higher compression ratios.
+However, this conventional spark plug has a low melting point and wears out faster.